Headaches

 Causes, signs, symptoms and remedies

-Headache is a broad and general term to describe pain located in the head.
+Headaches (or headache) is a broad and general term to describe pain located in the head.

-NHS guidlines mention that you should call 111 or get an urgent GP appointment if there is:
+The NHS guidlines mention that you should call 111 or get an urgent GP appointment if there is:

 1. Double or blurred vision accompaining the headaches